pornin/DDer/README.md

 the contents include a "`&`" character which is not allowed in a `PrintableString`.
 When decoding it back, DDer will complain ("unexpected character U+0026 in string of type 19").

+### Tentative String Decoding

+If an `OCTET STRING` or a `BIT STRING` contains bytes that appear to be "plain ASCII" (all byte values are 9, 10, 13, or between 32 and 126, inclusive), then DDer assumes that the bytes may be an encoded ASCII string, and prints out the string contents as a string literal enclosed in a brace-delimited comment.
+This is done in addition to the normal hexadecimal printout for such values.

+This is used for instance with `GeneralName` structures, which are commonly encountered in certificates for encoding URL (the format for such an URL is an `IA5String` with a contextual tag override of value 6, so the fact that it is an `IA5String` is not known to DDer).

+### Date and Time Processing

+When decoding a time string (`UTCTime` or `GeneralizedTime`), DDer produces both the string contents as a string literal, and a human readable date and time in a brace-delimited comment.
+Note that a `DateTime` object is used internally, with the following consequences:

+ - The date is converted to UTC.
+Any time zone offset in the string is processed and applied.
+ - In `GeneralizedTime` values, only up to three fractional digits are read (i.e. millisecons); other digits are ignored.
+ - Year 0 is not supported (`DateTime` starts at year 1).
+ - The calendar is a "proleptic Gregorian calendar", which means that the Gregorian rules, theoretically valid only from October 15th, 1589 AD onwards, are retroactively applied to previous dates.

+All this only matters for the human-readable printout, which is a comment.
+The string literal still contains the complete string, as it was received.

+### Memory Allocation Behaviour

 When decoding, the underlying ASN.1 library copies the whole input buffer exactly once, then keeps references within that buffer.
 This